Logic-gate/Lunch-Money-Stock-Tracker/README.md

 ## Files

 - **investments.trades**: Sample file containing trades and prices data for the extension to process; Format loosely based on Beancount.
-Please make sure that the Display Name mathced the Ticker Symbol in `YYYY-MM-DD * SHARES TICKER {PRICE CURRENCY}`
+Please make sure that the Display Name mathces the Ticker Symbol in `YYYY-MM-DD * SHARES TICKER {PRICE CURRENCY}`

 ## Example `investments.trades`